sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 ## 3 Chain of Command
 ### 3.1 Office Hierarchy
 #### 3.1.1 Structure of the Office of Web Ministry
 The Office of Web Ministry is a Greater Office of the Kingdom of the Outlands.
-It comprises the kingdom webminister, associated kingdom and special project deputies, and branch webministers.
+It comprises the kingdom web minister, associated kingdom and special project deputies, and branch web ministers.

-##### Kingdom Webminister (Webwryght)
+##### Kingdom Web Minister (Webwryght)
-The Kingdom Webminister serves as the liason between kingdom officers, the populace, and the Office of Web Ministry.
+The Kingdom Web Minister serves as the liason between kingdom officers, the populace, and the Office of Web Ministry.
 They are responsible for overseeing management of all official web properties of the Outlands and local groups.

-The Kingdom Webminister reports to the Society Webminister.
+The Kingdom Web Minister reports to the Society Webminister.

 ##### Northern Groups Deputy (Waynwryght)
-Addresses concerns from branches X,Y,Z
-Ideally also a branch webminister
+The Northern Groups Deputy supports web ministers and their branches for the following groups:
+* Barony of Aarquelle
+* Barony of Caer Galen
+* Barony of Caerthe
+* Barony of Dragonsspine
+* Barony of Unser Hafen
+* Shire of Draca Mor
+* Shire of Plattefordham
+* Shire of Windkeep

+Ideally, the officer in this role is also a branch web minister in one of these groups.

 ##### Southern Groups Deputy (Plowwryght)
-Addresses concerns from branch X,Y,Z
-Ideally also a branch webminister
+The Southern Groups Deputy supports web ministers and their branches for the following groups:
+* Barony of al-Barran
+* Barony of the Citadel of the Southern Pass
+* Barony of Fontaine dans Sable
+* Shire of Blackwater Keep
+* Shire of Bryngolau
+* Shire of Drygestan
+* Shire of Nahrun Kabirun
+* Shire of Rio de las Animas
+* Shire of White Mountain

+Ideally, the officer in this role is also a branch web minister in one of these groups.

 ##### Deputy for Outlands.org (Botwryght)
 Manages content requests for Outlands.org

-The Kingdom Webminister is ultimately responsible for all web content which pertains to the Kingdom of the Outlands.
+The Kingdom Web Minister is ultimately responsible for all web content which pertains to the Kingdom of the Outlands.

 ##### Deputy for the Calendar (Whelwryght)
 Manages kingdom calendar and planning calendar in coordination with the Office of the Seneschal and the Office of the Chronicler

 ##### Deputy for the Marshallate
-Manages Stag's App
+Manages web applications related to combat activities, in coordination with the appropriate officer in the Office of the Earl Marshal.
+The deputy is responsible for maintaining auth.outlands.org.

 ##### Deputy for the Arts & Sciences Ministry
-Manages moas.outlands.org
+Manages the Outlands Arts & Sciences web application in coordination with the appropriate officer in the Office of the Minister of Arts & Sciences.
+The deputy is responsible for maintaining moas.outlands.org.

 ##### Deputy for the Outlands College of Heralds
-Manages outlandsheralds.org
+Manages the Outlands College of Heralds web applications, in coordination with the appropriate officer in the Outlands College of Heralds.
+The deputy is responsible for maintaining outlandsheralds.org and scribes.outlands.org.

 ##### Deputy for the Royal Outlands Interkingdom University
-Manages roiu.outlands.org
+Manages the Royal Outlands Interkingdom University web application, available at roiu.outlands.org.

 ##### Emergency Deputy
-Backup to the kwm, if needed
+Backup to the Kingdom Web Minister

 ## 3 Officer Requirements
 ### 3.1 Requirements for All Webministers

 ### 3.2 Kingdom Webministers
-Candidates for Kingdom Webminister shall have served as either a baronial webminister of an Outlands branch or as a Kingdom Webminister.
+Candidates for Kingdom Web Minister shall have served as either an Outlands branch web minister, Outlands kingdom deputy, or as the Kingdom Web Minister of any SCA kingdom.

 ### 3.3 Branch Webministers
-#### Branches That Use Kingdom Services
-Branches that elect to use kingdom services have a significantly lower expectation for technical knowledge than self-hosting branches.
-The branch webminister should have experience using a CMS, or being willing to learn.
-The webminister's role is to facilitate content creation for officers, landed nobility, and the populace.
-The webminister should familiarize themself with best practices for helping create effective, accessible content, by participating in kingdom training sessions and reviewing kingdom resources.
+The branch web minister should have experience using a CMS, or be willing to learn.
+The web minister's role is to facilitate content creation for officers, landed nobility, and the populace.
+The web minister should familiarize themself with best practices for helping create effective, accessible content, by participating in kingdom training sessions and reviewing kingdom resources.

-#### Branches That Self-Host
-Branches that elect to self-host are required to have a webminister with sufficient technical knowledge to adminster and maintain all branch properties, meeting the standards established for security, transparency, and accessibility.

-Additionally, the webminister's role is to facilitate content creation for officers, landed nobility, and the populace.
-The webminister should familiarize themself with best practices for helping create effective, accessible content, by participating in kingdom training sessions and reviewing kingdom resources.

 ## 4 Reporting and Warranting
 ### 4.1 Reporting Requirements